nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ```

 The alternatives to RFC 2025 were focused on augmenting the type of
-references to have distinct "roles' -- the most prominent such
+references to have distinct "roles" -- the most prominent such
 proposal was `Ref2<'r, 'w>`, in which mutable references change to
 have two distinct lifetimes, a "read" lifetime (`'r`) and a "write"
 lifetime (`'w`), where read encompasses the entire span of the